simplex-chat/simplex-chat/PRIVACY.md

 [Conditions of Use](#conditions-of-use-of-software-and-infrastructure) are the conditions you need to accept to use SimpleX Chat applications and the relay servers of preset operators.
 Their purpose is to protect the users and preset server operators.

-This summary is provided for convenience only, it is not part of the Privacy Policy and Conditions of Use.
+*Please note*: this summary and any links in this document are provided for information only - they are not a part of the Privacy Policy and Conditions of Use.

 ## Introduction